ShibanandaJena/MyShop/README.md

-All the user details will be handled by default Sql database provided by Django .In addition to it , I added a blog panel to the E shop app , which will act as a blog website , where using admin panel , I managed the contents of the page.
+All the user details will be handled by default Sql database provided by Django .In addition to it , I added a blog panel to the E shop app , which will act as a blog website , where using admin panel , I managed the contents of the page.This is a test.